abhisheksr01/spring-boot-microservice-best-practices/README.md

 At the moment the microservice exposes a GET API and expects the company reference as path parameter then makes a call to the Companies House API hence returning Company Details.

+**Note: Texts highlighted in light blue colour are clickable hyperlinks for additional references.**

 ### Prerequisites